 O'Neil Pass is a mountain pass at an elevation of 2.046m (6,712ft) above the sea level, located in Lawrence County, in the U.S. state of South Dakota.
 It’s said to be the highest paved road of South Dakota.

 Is the road to O'Neil Pass in South Dakota paved?

 Set high within the Black Hills National Forest, the road to the summit is fully paved.
 It’s called CanAm Highway, part of the U.S. Route 85.
 The road to the summit is steep, hitting a 7% of maximum gradient through some of the ramps.

 How long is O'Neil Pass in South Dakota?

-The pass is 40.55km (25.2 miles) long, running from Cheyenne Crossing (in Lawrence County, South Dakota) to Four Corners (in Weston County, Wyoming).
+Located on the western part of the state, the pass is 40.55km (25.2 miles) long, running from Cheyenne Crossing (in Lawrence County, South Dakota) to Four Corners (in Weston County, Wyoming).
 Watch for wildlife.
 It can be very dangerous in winter months, with ice and snow on the winding road.
 Just past the pass, you'll find Trailshead Lodge, a year-round lodge offering cabins and snowmobiling.